marcoshmendes/shell-jobs/README.md

 This helps you to execute dumps (backups) of your mysql database and upload then to AWS S3.
 You can schedule CRON to run or manually.

+##### Requirements

+- Install s3cmd tool and configure it
+- Grant PROCESS privilege to the user whose will do backups

 ##### Cron Example

 Every day at 23:55